chantastic/esmodule-reference-course/EXERCISES.md

 ### `console.log` makes modules leak

 The first way to make a module leak is with `console.log`.
-If a module includes a module-level `console.log statement`, it will be exectuted when that module is imported.
+If a module includes a module-level a `console.log` statement, it will be exectuted when that module is imported.

-Add a `console.log` statement to [assignment.mjs].
+Add a `console.log` statement to [assignment.mjs][] to see this in action.

 ```js
 // assignment.mjs